artbyrab/blockee/README.md

 # Blockee

 Blockee is a blockchain built in PHP.

+I did this as a quick experiment to see if i could build some basic functionality of a blockchain in PHP in a small timeframe.
+I took as little inspiration as possible by trying not to look at other people's implementations of a blockchain.
+Therefore, i may have built this in a non traditional way.
+The sources i used as full or partial inspiration are in the resources section of this file.

 ## Requirements